 - The address of your registered agent

 - The name and address of each incorporator

-- whether the corporation will have members, and
+- Whether the corporation will have members

-- provisions regarding the distribution of assets on dissolution
+- Provisions regarding the distribution of assets on dissolution

 If you plan to apply for IRS tax-exempt status, you’ll need to include additional information in your Articles of Incorporation.
 Specifically, you’ll need to include language which meets IRS requirements for 501(c)(3) tax-exempt status such as (i) a statement of purpose; (ii) statements that your nonprofit will not engage in certain prohibited activities; and (iii) a dissolution of assets provision which details the dedication of your assets to another 501(c)(3) organization upon dissolution.